timlabs/uscode/United States Code/TITLE 22-FOREIGN RELATIONS AND INTERCOURSE/CHAPTER 038-DEPARTMENT OF STATE/CHAPTER 038-DEPARTMENT OF STATE.md

 * #### (3) Officer having primary responsibility for international narcotics and law enforcement
   * The officer of the Department of State with primary responsibility for assisting the Secretary with respect to international narcotics and law enforcement, or that officer's principal deputy, shall have substantial professional qualifications in the fields of (A) management, and (B) law enforcement or international narcotics policy.

+#### (h) Office of Sanctions Coordination
+* #### (1) In general
+  * There is established, within the Department of State, an Office of Sanctions Coordination (in this subsection referred to as the "Office").

+* #### (2) Head
+  * The head of the Office shall—

+    * (A) have the rank and status of ambassador;

+    * (B) be appointed by the President, by and with the advice and consent of the Senate; and

+    * (C) report directly to the Secretary of State.

+* #### (3) Duties
+  * The head of the Office shall—

+    * (A) exercise sanctions authorities delegated to the Secretary;

+    * (B) serve as the principal advisor to the senior management of the Department and the Secretary regarding the development and implementation of sanctions policy;

+    * (C) serve as the lead representative of the United States in diplomatic engagement on sanctions matters;

+    * (D) consult and closely coordinate with allies and partners of the United States, including the United Kingdom, the European Union and member countries of the European Union, Canada, Australia, New Zealand, Japan, and South Korea, to ensure the maximum effectiveness of sanctions imposed by the United States and such allies and partners;

+    * (E) serve as the coordinator for the development and implementation of sanctions policy with respect to all activities, policies, and programs of all bureaus and offices of the Department relating to the development and implementation of sanctions policy; and

+    * (F) serve as the lead representative of the Department in interagency discussions with respect to the development and implementation of sanctions policy.

+* #### (4) Direct hire authority
+  * #### (A) In general
+    * The head of the Office may appoint, without regard to the provisions of sections 3309 through 3318 of title 5, candidates directly to positions in the competitive service, as defined in section 2102 of that title, in the Office.

+  * #### (B) Termination
+    * The authority provided under subparagraph (A) shall terminate on the date that is two years after December 27, 2020.

 ### §2652b.
 Assistant Secretary of State for South Asian Affairs
 #### (a) Establishment of position